Gaurav-2803/Notes/SQL/SQL Notes .md

 6.  #### RENAME :

-- `DESCRIBE table_name;` command can be used to retrieve info about table.
+- `DESCRIBE table_name;` command can be used to retrieve info about the table.

 3.  ## DML - Data Manipulation Language

-- DML statements are used for performing queries on the data within database objects or rows in table.
+- DML statements perform queries on the data within database objects or rows in the table.

-- The purpose of the DML Command is to perform operation on table records like insert, update and delete.
+- The purpose of the DML Command is to perform operations on table records like insert, update, and delete.

 - Commands :

 1.  #### INSERT :

-    - Insert records into table.
+    - Insert records into the table.

       `INSERT INTO VALUES (col1_val, col2_val);`